PropEnc: A Property Encoder for Graph Neural Networks: PropEnc: A Versatile Encoding Scheme

-\begin{proof} The proof follows directly from the definition of one-hot encoding and the construction of the histogram representation.
-When the number of bins d equals $max(\mathcal{P})$ and the range is $(1, max(\mathcal{P}))$, each bin in the histogram corresponds to a unique value in $\mathcal{P}$.
-Therefore, $h^d_v$ is identical to the one-hot encoding of the property value $\mathcal{P}(v)$ for each node $v \in V$. \end{proof}
+This can be directly observed from the definition of one-hot encoding and the construction of the histogram representation.
+When the number of bins $d$ equals $max(\mathcal{P})$ and the range is $(1, max(\mathcal{P}))$, each bin in the histogram corresponds to a unique value in $\mathcal{P}$.
+Therefore, $h^d_v$ is identical to the one-hot encoding of the property value $\mathcal{P}(v)$ for each node $v \in V$.

+Given the aforementioned encoding scheme, PropEnc is a two-step process.
+In the first step, we construct the graph-level histogram representation using the specified metric, with predefined bin size and range.
+This approach allows us to flexibly define the size of the encoding and select the type of histogram, such as equal width, equal frequency, adaptive histograms, among others.
+In the second step, we generate initial node features using reverse encoding from the global graph-level histogram created in the first step.
+Since the global histogram aggregates nodes with similar graph metrics into the same or adjacent bins, the reverse encoding ensures that nodes with closely similar features are initialized in proximate bins.